Rijksweg 141, Hoogersmilde 9423PA KvK nummer: 40411683 E-mail: email@example.com Telephone: (0031) 0592-865283

 By the grace of Sri Ramakrishna and the inspiring guidance of Swami Ranganathananda, the Ramakrishna Vedanta Society Netherlands was founded by some earnest devotees on the sacred day of Sri Ramakrishna’s 150th Birth Anniversary on 12th March 1986.
 In 1990 a disciple of Swami Ritajananda, Mr. Frank Leemans of Amsterdam visited Belur Math and requested the authorities of the Ramakrishna Math to send a Swami to the Netherlands to reside permanently.
 He assured them that he will take care of the Resident-Swami.
 As there was no separate house to house the Vedanta Centre, the gentleman moved with his wife to a rented house close to his workplace and gave his house (flat) for the Swami to stay and conduct services.

 Swami Sarvatmananda continued to guide the Centre ably for over a decade.
 Owing to health reasons and age, he wished to retire.
 The authorities of Belur Math accepted his request and he returned to Belur Math in September 2014, after visiting Australia and Malaysia.
 Belur Math chose Swami Sunirmalananda to succeed Swami Sarvatmananda.
-After having obtained his visa, Sunirmalananda arrived in Holland on 10 May 2014.
+After having obtained his visa with great difficulty, Sunirmalananda arrived in Holland on 10 May 2014.
 Swami Sarvatmananda handed over charge of the Centre on 25 May 2014.
 Swami Sarvatmananda passed away in India on 10 October 2015.
 To get the residence permit, to continue having it, is so difficult in Holland.
 They make it so difficult.